 The fun doesn’t stop here.
 There are a ton of Nespresso machines out there so you can find the machine that works best for you.
 The single serve products come in a variety of colors like this beautiful white shade that you can get on HSN.
 This more compact version from Target comes in black and includes a bundle pack with machine add-ons.
 You can release your inner barista by serving yourself a single shot in the Nespresso CitiZ Single by Breville available at Bloomingdale’s as well.

 If you’re looking for a more substantial serving, the Nespresso CitiZ Espresso Machine by DeLonghi in Chrome is a great fit.
 Available at Williams & Sonoma, it features a super sleek design that will have you saying, “Starbucks, who?”
-There are two other espresso machines that offer bigger servings; the Lattissima Touch Espresso Machine by De’Longhi and the Breville Creatista, both available at Bloomingdale’s and worth every single penny.
+There are two other espresso machines that offer bigger servings; the Lattissima Touch Espresso Machine by De’Longhi and the Breville Creatista (this is the one I got!), both available at Bloomingdale’s and worth every single penny.

 COFFEE AND ESPRESSO PODS FOR YOUR AT HOME COFFEE SHOP